 Another reason for the normalization of skimpier swimsuits is that sex sells.
 Now, this is extremely similar to the point above regarding the media’s portrayal of women, but this topic deserves its own section.

 Essentially, a woman showing more skin is perceived as being sexier, and not just to the male gaze.
 Seeing all of the popularity and attention that actresses were getting from males made it desirable to dress the same way.

 Therefore, a woman in a revealing swimsuit is desirable to both sexes – men want to ogle her, women want to be her.
 People were in a craze buying tickets to movies were getting more sexualized, and women wanted to dress like the actresses in films, which Kellerman capitalized on by starting her own line of swimwear.

 Once the movie industry and other businesses realized that having models and actresses wear skimpy bikinis in their advertisements, magazines, and movies earned them a lot of cash, it was game over.
-You can’t close Pandora’s box once opened.
+You can’t close Pandora’s box once it’s been opened.
 No one is going to shut off a cash fountain.

 For the male gaze